Pavel-Durov/blog/src/hexagonal-architecture-and-its-practical-application/README.md

 Boom 🤯!
 Revolutionary.
 Did your head explode?
 You've just experienced the power of Dependency Injection (DI) and Inversion of Control (IoC) 💪.

-With this simple example, we need to configure each object constructor with its dependencies.
+In this simple example, we need to configure each object constructor with its dependencies.
 It might be too much.
 As with anything, there're multiple ways of achieving the same thing.
 Most of the material about **DI** and **IoC** will cover more complex configurations such as [IoC Containers](https://wiki.c2.com/?IocContainerComparison)[7].
 Such containers might appear overwhelming, but they all have their place and use cases.
 Remember that it's all based on simple concepts.

 ## Configuration Management

 This might not be 100% on the topic of **HA** and **IoC**, but I think it's important to mention it anyway.
 Software misconfiguration is a very common source of bugs.
 It always happens; using HTTP instead of HTTPS protocol, wrong module import or invalid environment variables.
-Therefore, it makes sense to keep our configuration isolated in one place.
-A single place of truth that defines its behaviour.
+Therefore, it makes sense to keep our configuration isolated in a single place of truth that defines its behaviour.
 We can also define our **Adaptors** there in **HA**.
 For example, the configuration of our logger type, whether it will stream the logs to a remote aggregation service or stream it to a local file, should be defined in one place.
 It will make our life easier when we try to understand what happened to our logs.
 In contrast, if each module is responsible for its log configuration, we might end up with different parts of our software producing different types of logs - probably a bad idea.

 # Summary

 We started with **Hexagonal Architecture** and then talked about **N-Tier** architecture and how these two differ.
-We covered more abstract topics, such as **Separation of Concerns** and **Inversion of Control**, and briefly touched on **Domain-Driven** Design and Application configuration management.
-With **HA**, we are more flexible in introducing changes.
-We have defined the application domain and enforce our application's testability.

-We started with **Hexagonal Architecture** and then talked about **N-Tier** architecture and how these two differ.
-We covered more abstract topics, such as **Separation of Concerns** and **Inversion of Control**, and briefly touched on **Domain-Driven** Design and Application configuration management.
-With **HA**, we are more flexible in introducing changes, we are defining the application domain and enforcing the application's testability.
+We covered more abstract topics, such as **Separation of Concerns** and **Inversion of Control**, and briefly touched on **Domain-Driven Design** and Application configuration management.
+With **HA**, we are more flexible in introducing changes, defining the application domain and enforcing the application's testability.

 This write-up was for my own sake of understanding and organising my thoughts as it was about knowledge sharing.
 I hope it was helpful.
-If you have any questions/objections/observations/complaints, don't hesitate to reach out!

-This write-up was for my own sake of understanding and organising my thoughts as it was about knowledge sharing.
-I hope it was helpful.
-If you have any questions/objections/observations/complaints, don't hesitate to reach out!
+If you have questions/objections/observations/complaints, don't hesitate to reach out!

-If you want to learn more; have a look at this [YouTube](https://www.youtube.com/watch?v=th4AgBcrEHA) recording by Alistair Cockburn, the quality is not excellent, but its content is very valuable.
+If you want to learn more, check out this [this](https://www.youtube.com/watch?v=th4AgBcrEHA) recording of Alistair Cockburn, the quality is not great, but its content is very valuable.
 And explore the provided references 👇.

 # References